 There are four components of student self-assessment:

 We also need to consider how we are giving ownership to students.
-Perhaps start with the protocols and have students select the protocol and then give them a chance to come up with their own protocols.
+Perhaps start with the protocols and have students select the protocols and then give them a chance to come up with their own protocols.
 We need to gradually hand over agency to students.

-Look at the learning targets, protocols, and see where we can shift the ownership to the students.
-Perhaps students can even help teachers co-create the success criteria, especially for students that have been doing PBL for some period of time.
+Look at the learning targets, and protocols, and see where we can shift the ownership to the students.
+Perhaps students can even help teachers co-create the success criteria, especially for students who have been doing PBL for some period of time.
 Whenever they are fully involved and have input into the learning activity, it definitely has an impact on them and offers many benefits.
 Once the system has been developed, it becomes part of the culture of the learning space.

-There are many benefits to this as students are able to drive their learning, have input into what they're choosing to explore, develop their skills of self-assessment which ties into self-awareness and SEL.
+There are many benefits to this as students are able to drive their learning, have input into what they're choosing to explore, and develop their skills of self-assessment which ties into self-awareness and SEL.

-Advice for teachers who are thinking about getting started with PBL
+Advice for Teachers who are Thinking About Getting Started with PBL

 Look at PBL as something on a continuum.
-We want to build the skills up and help students to become comfortable by adding in opportunities for inquiry, flexible learning spaces, reflection, all of which are components of PBL.
+We want to build the skills and help students become comfortable by adding opportunities for inquiry, flexible learning spaces, and reflection, all of which are components of PBL.
 For example, if the teacher has desks in rows and uses direct instruction and is hoping to move away from that, they may decide to dive into flexible learning spaces and student publishing.
 It may not be PBL but the teacher is moving in that direction and has the willingness to move forward.
 If we really want to create a student-centered culture and one that promotes student agency, we have to think about how all of these aspects of PBL that lend themselves to student ownership can be woven into our instruction.

 For teachers, just a few months into the school year who may just be starting to learn about PBL but are a bit hesitant because it seems like it's a lot to do, how do we convince them that PBL improves the learning experience for students and for teachers?